alfille/eMission/src/Overview.md

 * It works on most smart phones
 * It works even with bad cell service or intermittent wifi
 * It's really easy to use
-* It's easy to add photos
+* It's easy to add photos and documents
 * The team can share the information
 * Security is build in